scottyscripts/scottyscripts.github.io/about.md

 <img src="/assets/img/me.jpg" width="500">

-My name is Scott Davidson, and I'm a software developer in the New England area.
-I enjoy learning more about the web, software development, and cybersecurity.
+My name is Scott Davidson, and I'm a software developer in the Seattle area.
+I created this blog to highlight my adventures investigating fun topics in software development, security, and more.
+I hope you enjoy / can learn a thing or two from my posts.

-I have created this blog for personal development.
-Clearly desribing the things I do helps me gain a better understanding of how they work.
-While this blog is primarily for me, I hope that others can learn a thing or two from my posts!
+I'm usually always looking for new projects to work on, so please reach out if you'd like to potentially collaborate.

+Thanks for visiting.
 Enjoy!